 If constant change is the new normal, how do we adjust to it?

 Working electronically from home has led to a blurring of our work and home life.
 Many of us do not know how to disconnect from work.
-Our minds are still working out what still needs to be done at work, even after we have turned our laptops off.
+Our minds are still working out what needs to be done at work, even after turning our laptops off.

 Unfortunately, our fear of missing out (FOMO) drives us to consume media without a break.
 We start the morning with news about the latest updates about the pandemic.
 We interact on social media and listen to the news outlets go from mass hysteria to feel-good stories and back again.
 We listen to our government looking for answers that they do not have.

 We go to bed upset and anxious, and when we wake up the next morning, we repeat the cycle.

 We need to adjust our mindset and behaviors to navigate this constant state of change and avoid being overwhelmed.

 We can decide to be fully present every day.
 We don’t have to wait for things to change to begin to live fully.
 Every day is a gift, and we have to determine how we are going to use it.

 We can remind ourselves that people change jobs even during wartime and global recessions.